njtierney/rcproposal2018/2018-rconsortium-proposal.md

 ## The Plan

-To create this platform, we wish to address the objectives in four parts.
+To create this working group, and this platform, we wish to address the objectives in four parts.

 **Part one: listing available R packages**